“This is the good part of my theories. You must continue this work.”

 Simple logic seems to dictate that there is merit to revisiting the question.

 There is no greater authority on nuclear fusion than Robert L. Hirsch, who worked in Farnsworth’s laboratory during the 1960s and went on to direct fusion research for the U.S. Department of Energy in the 1970s.
-When asked in the year 2001 why there is no conclusive answer to the question of whether or not the fusor offers a viable approach to controlled fusion energy, Hirsch answered simply “not enough money.”
+When asked (in 2001) why there is no conclusive answer to the question of whether or not the fusor offers a viable approach to controlled fusion energy, Hirsch answered simply “not enough money.”

 Which is ironic, because compared to those monolithic magnetic and laser-powered machines, the cost to build a fusor is almost nominal – thousands or tens of thousands as opposed to hundreds of millions or billions.

-With modest funding, we propose to mount the sort of full-scale laboratory effort that Farnsworth himself ever had at his disposal in order to clear up the mystery once and for all.
+With modest funding, we propose to mount the sort of full-scale laboratory effort – like Farnsworth himself was unable to persuade ITT to provide – in order to clear up the mystery once and for all.

 4. Finding The Trailhead